aaronland/go-picturebook/README.md

   -process value
     	A valid process.Process URI.
 Valid schemes are: halftone, null, rotate -sort string
-    	A valid sort.Sort URI.
+    	A valid sort.Sorter URI.
 Valid schemes are: orthis -size string
     	A common paper size to use for the size of your picturebook.
 Valid sizes are: [please write me] (default "letter") -target string